luojiebin/luojiebin.github.io/_posts/2017-07-18-Use-Python-Collections-the-Right-Way.md

 ```
 In this case, if `counter` is a normal dictiionary, we have to test if couter has a key 'b' and so forth.

+## OrderedDict
-**OrderedDict** can be used as a normal dictionary, but it care about the insertion order.
+OrderedDict can be used as a normal dictionary, but it care about the insertion order.
 Whereas a normal dict will return your keys in the order of hash, OrderedDict will return your keys by the order of insertion.
 To be a dictionary and store insertion order, **OrderedDict** uses two **dict** internally, so its memory usage is twice as the normal one.

+## Deque
-**Deque** is a double ended queue so that it can add or remove items from both ends.
+Deque is a double ended queue so that it can add or remove items from both ends.
 It is created as a doubly linked list.
 ```python
 >>> import collections
 >>> queue = collections.deque()